Chemistry Of Emotions

 Oxytocin: Also known as cuddle hormone, oxytocin is released when you are closed to another person.
 It is essential for making strong social bonds, and it is also a key part of why we want to trust people.

 GABA: Responsible for regulating muscle tone, gamma aminobutyric acid (GABA) also regulates the communication between brain cells.
-It can calm us down by reducing the rate at which our neurons fire.
+It can calm us down by reducing the rate at which at which our neurons fire.

 Acetylcholine: This is the main neurotransmitter in the parasympathetic nervous system that slows our heart rate, contacts smooth muscles, dilates blood vessels, and increases bodily secretions.

-Glutamate: The most abundant neurotransmitter in the vertebrate nervous system, glutamate is used by nerve cells to transmit signals to other cells.
+Glutamate: The most abundant neurotransmitter in the vertebrate nervous system, glutamate is used by nerve cells by transmit signals to other cells.
 Too much of it can cause cognitive impairment.